 - What the average amount of data transferred would be with consistent traffic.

-As you can see in the following screenshot, the report types can be split up by weekly, daily, and hourly summaries:
+The report types can be split up by weekly, daily, and hourly summaries.

 Here is a description of the four sections:

 - A summary of the past several weeks by the weekly start date.
 It also lists busiest week at the bottom.